Table Of Contents

 Pros of CloudOps

-• Improves service delivery – Cloud Operations are great in automating and executing a host of essential system tasks.
+• Improves service delivery – Cloud Operations are great at automating and executing a host of essential system tasks.
 You can, for example, set the system to generate analytical reports, perform quality assurance tests, create builds, and maintain infrastructure provisioning.
-Combined, such processes are bound to not only boost IT productivity, but also enhance operational efficiency, as well as improve service delivery.
+Combined, such processes are bound to boost IT productivity, enhance operational efficiency, and improve service delivery.

 • Maintains cloud availability – By updating cloud applications, scaling resources in real-time, monitoring data transfer, automating request handling, and deploying cloud assets when required, CloudOps manages to maintain consistent availability of cloud services.
-Therefore, organizations should be able to run applications and processes remotely from anywhere at any time, without experiencing downtime or service outage.
+Therefore, organizations should be able to run applications and processes remotely from anywhere at any time without experiencing downtime or service outages.

-• Strengthens data security – With data security being one of the core tasks of cloud operations, you get to seal potential vulnerabilities, encrypt data, conduct malware scans, patch applications, set up firewalls, as well as detect possible attacks.
+• Strengthens data security – Data security is one of the core tasks of cloud operations.
+You seal potential vulnerabilities, encrypt data, conduct malware scans, patch applications, set up firewalls, and detect possible attacks.
 Another thing that comes with CloudOps is compliance management, which should help you keep the cloud processes within the confines of the law.

-• Facilitates disaster recovery – In case you happen to lose data or experience system failure, you can count on CloudOps measures to restore everything.
-The tools here are automated to back up and recover all types of data from off-site servers, hence guaranteeing business continuity.
+• Facilitates disaster recovery – In case you lose data or experience system failure, CloudOps measures can restore everything.
+The tools here are automated to back up and recover all types of data from off-site servers, guaranteeing business continuity.

 Cons of CloudOps

-• Potential budget overruns – The problem with scaling cloud resources is, you might unknowingly end up overprovisioning yourself with idle assets and underutilized space.
-This would mean extra charges on your bill, which could add up quite astronomically ovetime.
-Already, a third of what businesses are incurring on the cloud is wasted spending, and it’s projected to hit 47% by the end of the year.
+• Potential budget overruns – The problem with scaling cloud resources is that you might unknowingly overprovision yourself with idle assets and underutilized space.
+This would mean extra charges on your bill, which could be astronomical over time.
+Already, a third of what businesses are incurring on the cloud is wasted spending, projected to hit 47% by the end of the year.

-• Increased data security risks – Although cloud platforms are gradually refining their data protection measures, you’ll still be susceptible to breaches and attacks.
+• Increased data security risks – Although cloud platforms gradually refine their data protection measures, you’ll still be susceptible to breaches and attacks.
 Cloud systems continue to attract all sorts of cyberattacks because their networks are remotely accessible.

 5 CloudOps Best Practices